heilcheng/heilcheng/README.md

 An evaluation suite for Google's Gemma models across academic LLM benchmarks, with quantization support and efficiency profiling.

 [2025-GSoC-Proposal-Selected](https://github.com/heilcheng/2025-GSoC-Proposal-Selected):
-Accepted Google Summer of Code proposal for DeepMind, focusing on benchmarking and ecosystem tools for Gemma models.
+Accepted Google Summer of Code proposal for Google DeepMind, focusing on benchmarking and ecosystem tools for Gemma models.

 [GSoC_archive_2025](https://github.com/SammanSarkar/GSoC_archive_2025):
-A collaborative archive of accepted GSoC 2025 proposals, providing transparency and guidance for future applicants.
+A collaborative archive of accepted Google Summer of Code 2025 proposals, providing transparency and guidance for future applicants.

 [deepchem-drug-formulation](https://github.com/heilcheng/deepchem-drug-formulation):
 A tutorial using DeepChem for predicting key pharmaceutical properties and visualizing molecular behaviors for drug discovery.